kitchensjn/TopoTable/README.md

 Frontend of the map conversion.
 This code communicates with the backend program used to take maps downloaded from 'terrain.party' and produce a '.csv' file with associated heights of each pillar to display map to scale.
 Running this code opens a new window with inputs used to set parameters for backend.

 ## TopoTable for Windows and TopoTable for OSX
 These are standalone applications created from the Python source files using pyinstaller.
-These applications should be able to run without other dependencies, acting as the most streamline way of using the program. **The latest version of TopoTable for Windows does not have a formatted GUI yet, stay tuned!
+These applications should be able to run without other dependencies, acting as the most streamline way of using the program. **The latest version of TopoTable for Windows does not have a formatted GUI yet, but functionality should still be the same!
 (09/05/2019)**

 ### Instructions for Using These Applications
 1. Go to **'terrain.party'**